António Conceição Junior

 Conceição Jr. was also invited to be director of two art galleries: the first at the Macao World Trade Centre and the second to be named the Millennium Gallery.

-His talents have led him to design and become art director for the Macau Cultural Institute (1882–1984), to be Macau’s representative for the 2013 Macau International Design Biennial Panel of Judges, as well as to join the panel of judges for the Venice Biennial.
+His talents have led him to design and become art director for the Macao Cultural Institute (1882–1984), to be Macao’s representative for the 2013 Macau International Design Biennial Panel of Judges, as well as to join the panel of judges for the Venice Biennial.
 He also received a Lifetime Achievement Award from the Macau Designers Association.

 Conceição Jr. just can’t stop himself from creating.
 If it’s not writing, fashion, design, painting or photography, he designs custom swords for his brand, Bladesign.

 He is also passionate about history.
 In 2006, Conceição Jr. served as general coordinator for the international exhibition “History of Steel in Eastern Asia,” which featured weapons from private collectors and governments from China, Korea, Japan, the Philippines and continental Southeast Asia.
 It was the first international exhibition of its kind, and the 400+ page corresponding catalogue is now considered the most complete book on the subject.